mitchell-mccracken/GA_SEI_Project_1/README.md

 For the first project I chose to create a simple Blackjack game.
 I felt that this was a good combination of JavaScript logic and CSS styling to exercise my skills.

-Once the page is loaded the user is asked if they would like to play the game.
-If they answer yes then the user is asked to place a bet.
+Once the page is loaded the user has to click the hit/deal button to start the game.
+Then the user is asked to place a bet.
 After the bet is placed the user has the opportunity to hit or stay.
 Once stay is chosen the program does a series of checks and makes the dealer decision.
 The dealer decision is based on the dealer score vs the player score.
 In the end a winner is determined using standard Blackjack rules.
+There is the ability for the dealer to push if both scores are the same.
+The game starts with 4 decks of cards, once a card is drawn it is removed from the active deck of cards.

 ### Link to deployed app:
 https://mitchell-mccracken.github.io/black_jack_game/